Trow-Registry/trow/README.md

 choose which interpretation they like most, but it should be pronounced to rhyme with "brow".

+## Use Cases

+The primary goal for Trow is to create a registry that runs within Kubernetes and provides a secure and fast way to get containers running on the cluster.

+A major focus is providing controls for cluster adminstrators to define which images can run in the cluster.
+Trow can prevent unauthorised and potentially insecure or malicious images from touching your cluster.

+Features include:

+ - allowing operations such as approve/deny lists for images and external registries (implemented)
+ - full auditing and authentication of image access (in progress)
+ - distributed architecture for HA and scalability (planned)

 ## Install

 If you want to quickly try out Trow on a development cluster (either local or remote), follow the